Jliseth/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Lerning git/github and version control
+The focus of this project is to Learn version control with git/github

 ### Files used
 bikeshare.py